Spherical Poisson Waves: Main Results

 The covariance operator $S_{\ell ;t}$ is such that

 and then we finally obtain

 Exploiting Theorem \ref{FMT-BCD} (see also \cite{BCD}) we get the thesis of the theorem. \end{proof}

-As mentioned above, it may come at first sight as a suprise that the rate of convergence in this functional setting (i.e., $1/\sqrt{\nu _{t}})$ does not depend on the index $\ell $ and it is indeed faster than in the finite-dimensional case.
-The apparent paradox is solved noting that the topology that we consider here is too coarse to imply convergence of the finite-dimensional distributions.
+As mentioned above, it may come at first sight as a surprise that the rate of convergence in this functional setting (i.e., $1/\sqrt{\nu _{t}})$ does not depend on the index $\ell $ and it is indeed faster than in the finite-dimensional case.
+The apparent paradox is solved noting that the topology here is too coarse to imply convergence of the finite-dimensional distributions.
+In the next subsection, we investigate convergence in functional spaces with a finer topological structure.